StormAtronach/Morrowind75/README.md

 - Only 75 mods
 - Maximum quality of life and performance
 - No visual overhaul
-- No mods with dependencies where possible
+- No mods that will require a ton of patches

 All the starting setup (MGE XE, MWSE, Morrowind Code Patch) is already done.